From 1 October 2021, the way food businesses must provide allergen labelling information for Prepacked for Direct Sale (PPDS) food will change.

 - EU Food Information for Consumers Regulation 1169/2011 and the 14 main allergens

-Please check food.gov.uk for further information on these changes for the FSA’s resources and Detailed Technical Implementation Guidance.
+Please check food.gov.uk for further information on these changes for the FSA’s supporting resources and Technical Guidance.

 You can register on Smarter Comms to receive updates.